 Alphabet Sounds Teaching Tubs

 I seriously use these tubs so often that I don’t think I could teach without them.
 Each of the 26 tubs, one for each letter of the alphabet, contains 3-D objects beginning with that letter sound.
 Kids learn best when they have hands-on materials, these tubs are highly engaging and effective for teaching letter sounds.
+You can find them on the Lakeshore Learning website, or you can keep an eye open for them on Amazon where they are occasionally available.

-Alpha-Bots are a brilliant concept!
+Alphabet Robots are a brilliant concept!
 They’re like Transformers for the letters of the alphabet and kids of all ages are captivated by them.

 Upper and Lowercase Lacing Letters